Machine-learning for photoplethysmography analysis: Benchmarking feature, image, and signal-based approaches: Introduction

-In this work, we investigate two widely considered clinical applications for PPG analysis: atrial fibrillation (AF) classification as a prototypical classification task and cuffless blood pressure (BP) estimation as a prototypical regression task.
+In the present study, we investigate two widely considered clinical applications for PPG analysis: AF classification as a prototypical classification task and cuffless BP estimation as a prototypical regression task.
 AF is the most common sustained cardiac arrhythmia and confers a five-fold increase in stroke risk \cite{ref8}.
 AF is characterised by irregular and often very rapid heart rhythm.
-PPG provides an attractive approach to identifying AF because it is widely used in consumer wearables, and because it can detect each heart beat, it can provide measures of the heart rhythm.
-In the case of AF, the time intervals between heart beats are irregular.
+PPG provides an attractive approach to identifying AF because it is widely used in consumer wearables, and because it can detect each heartbeat, it can provide measures of the heart rhythm.
+During an AF episode, the time intervals between heartbeats are irregular.
 BP is one of the most widely used physiological measurements.
 It is a key marker of cardiovascular health; a valuable predictor of cardiovascular events; and is essential for the selection and monitoring of antihypertensive (BP lowering) treatments \cite{ref9}.
-PPG-based blood pressure estimation provides a potential approach to monitor BP unobtrusively in daily life.
-The rationale behind selecting two prototypical, but very different use cases is to identify general patterns that could guide practitioners in the field even beyond the two investigated use cases.
+PPG-based BP estimation provides a potential approach to monitor BP unobtrusively in daily life.
+Accordingly, numerous studies have explored non-invasive and cuffless BP monitoring using PPG and related physiological signals, spanning feature-based methods as well as deep learning approaches \cite{ref6,nie2024review}.
+The rationale behind selecting two prototypical, but very different use cases, is to identify general patterns that could guide practitioners in the field even beyond the two investigated use cases.

-While many prediction models have been put forward for the two considered prediction tasks at hand, benchmarking results are typically presented within a set of prediction models operating on a single kind of input modality or a comparison is carried out against previously reported results from the literature.
-However, the latter rely on matching the experimental setup as closely as possible, where deviations from this setup severely limit the comparability of the results.
-The current lack of like-to-like comparisons is an important gap in the research landscape, that we aim to address with this submission.
+While many prediction models have been put forward for the two considered prediction tasks at hand, benchmarking results are typically presented within a set of prediction models operating on a single kind of input modality, or a comparison is carried out against previously reported results from the literature.
+However, the latter relies on matching the experimental setup as closely as possible, where deviations from this setup severely limits the comparability of the results.
+The current lack of directly comparable benchmarking is an important gap in the research landscape, which we aim to address with this submission.
+This lack of controlled, directly comparable benchmarking across input representations and model families motivates the present study.